 Directions

-1. In a large bowl, mix flour, sugar, yeast, and salt.
-In a separate bowl, whisk together milk, melted butter, and eggs.
+1. In a big bowl, whisk flour, sugar, yeast, and salt.
+In another bowl mix milk, butter, and eggs.

-2. Pour the wet ingredients into the dry ingredients and mix until a dough forms.
+2. Pour wet stuff into dry and stir until a sticky dough forms.

-3. Knead the dough for about 10 minutes until smooth and elastic.
-Place in a greased bowl, cover, and let rise for 1-2 hours.
+3. Knead on a lightly floured surface for 10 minutes until smooth.
+Place in a greased bowl, cover and let rise 1–2 hours.

-4. Preheat the oven to 350°F (175°C).
-Punch down the risen dough and divide it into three equal pieces.
-Braid them together and shape into a circle.
+4. Preheat oven to 350°F (175°C).
+Punch down dough, divide into three pieces, braid them, and shape into a circle.

 Advice

-For a festive twist, you can brush the bread with a simple syrup made from equal parts sugar and water after baking to give it a shiny finish.
+Brush the bread with a simple syrup (equal sugar and water boiled together) right after baking for a shiny finish.

 V. Decorating Easter Baked Goods